Luke MClaughlin --- Founder & Director

 Over the past seven years Tyler has apprenticed and taught with many traditional skills schools and events including Wild Abundance (North Carolina), The Roots School (Vermont), Living Earth School (Virginia), Earthskills Rendezvous, Firefly Gathering, Florida Earthskills, Whippoorwhil, and more.
 He has worked with hundreds of children and adults through public/private schools, homeschool cooperatives, and special events.Tyler is devoted to understanding material use in context of it’s ecological niche—unveiling ancient and scientific wisdom to appropriate technologies.
 Whether it be putting by wild foods or working with stone tools, bows and arrows, hides, baskets, fiber or woodcraft, Tyler orients his life by the skills that have kept our ancestors alive for thousands of years.

-Currently Tyler is working on developing his homestead with his partner in the Reems Creek Valley, soon to be the home of Holistic Survival School!
+Currently Tyler is working on developing his homestead with his partner in the Reems Creek Valley, the home of Holistic Survival School!

 Rachel Shopper is an outdoor educator, naturalist, and poet.
 She studied nature connection and earth skills at the Wilderness Awareness School in Duvall, WA, and is also trained as a Kripalu yoga instructor and a permaculture designer.
 Rachel has taught for numerous programs, including Muddy Sneakers, Forest Floor Wilderness Programs, Firefly Gathering, Women’s Wilderness Workshops, and Organic Grower’s School.
 She currently lives in Leicester, NC and is a master’s student in Clinical Mental Health Counseling.
 Infusing her classes with humor, creativity, and curiosity, Rachel facilitates from the heart and encourages her students to express themselves and their gifts with fullness and joy.